-Another facet of my dissertation address the divergence of floral traits of selfing and outcrossing plant species.
+Another facet of my dissertation addresses the divergence of floral traits of selfing and outcrossing plant species.
 Within Angiosperms, selfing species have been shown to exhibit a common set of floral traits, collectively termed the selfing syndrome (Sicard and Lenard 2011).
 This syndrome includes smaller flower size, reduced scent and nectar production, lower pollen to ovule ratios and shorter flower lifespans.
 Changes in allocation to these traits are considered a reduction in the investment of reward and attraction of pollinators.
 The assumption is that energy not spent on floral traits that attract and reward pollinators can be reinvested in the production of more seeds that are self-fertilized.
 Further, highly successful selfing populations may benefit from traits that discourage, rather than encourage floral visitation (Spigler and Kalisz 2017).
 Petal characteristics can alter pollinator attraction and affect successful interaction at the flower-pollinator interface.
 One intriguing aspect of petals of insect-pollinated flowers is that they produce conical cells.
 The function of conical cells with respect to pollinator behavior has been reviewed in Whitney et al. (2011a).
 Specifically, because of the function of conical cells in attraction, it is suspected that they are more costly to produce and maintain than flat petal cells that cover the majority of the surface of petals (Whitney et al. 2011b).
 The mixta mutant of the self-incompatible outcrossing Antirrhinum is caused by the loss of transcription factor that is expressed only in the petals and is phenotypically characterized by the loss of conical cells in the petal epidermis (Glover et al. 1998).
 These mixta mutants have been used to test the effectiveness of conical cells in mediating the petal-pollinator interface (reviewed in Whitney et al. 2011b).
-In a field study where pollinators were limiting seed set, mixta and WT plants were used in pollinator choice arrays to explore the effect of conical cell loss on flower-pollinator interactions.
-The presence of conical cells of WT Antirrhinum flowers significantly increased their attractiveness to pollinators relative to mixta flowers that did not express conical cells (Glover and Martin 1998).
+In a field study where pollinators were limiting seed set, mixta mutant and wild type (WT) plants were used in pollinator choice arrays to explore the effect of conical cell loss on flower-pollinator interactions.
+The presence of conical cells of WT Antirrhinum flowers significantly increased their attractiveness to pollinators relative to mixta mutant flowers that did not express conical cells (Glover and Martin 1998).
 More recently, Whitney et al. (2009) showed that conical cells significantly affect the ability of pollinators to maintain a grip on the petal surfaces and successfully pollinate the flowers.
 The mixta mutants exhibited a ~60% increase in aborted landings when pollinators attempted to alight on a flower relative to a wild type Antirrhinum flower.
-Together, these studies demonstrate that the presence of costly conical cells have positive effects on plant-pollinator interactions in outcrossing species.
+Together, these studies demonstrate that the presence of potentially costly conical cells have positive effects on plant-pollinator interactions in outcrossing species.
 It is not known if primarily selfing species also produce conical cells or what role they may play in pollinator visitation or reproduction.

 My research on the topic was further enhanced through participation in the microMORPH workshop on Phenotypic Plasticity: Evolution at the Intersection of Ecology, Genetics, and Development.
 There, I presented my research ideas looking at shifts in selfing due to phenotypic plasticity and became interested in plant micromorphology.
 I went on to receive a microMORPH training grant, which funded my research on conical petal cells.
 This work is detailed in the third chapter of my dissertation work.